hyperledger/besu-docs/docs/public-networks/tutorials/besu-teku-testnet.md

 ---
 title: Run Besu and Teku on a testnet
 sidebar_position: 2
-Description: How to run Besu and Teku on a testnet
+description: Run Besu and Teku on Goerli or Sepolia testnet.
 ---

 # Run Besu and Teku on a testnet